GypsyFromTheSatelliteofLove/MCUnityContinued/Readme.md

+**MC UNITY CONTINUED**

 A continuation of IronArthur's MCUnity https://github.com/IronArthur/MCUnity

 This is an attempt to get Mech Commander working in Unity based on the masterful work of Iron Arthur!
 He basically wrote most of what was needed to get all the art assets from Mech Commander and that code still lies at the heart of this project.

+Quick Tutorial:

+1. Download the files in the repo as a zip or git clone it.
+2. Open the SpriteLoader scene
+3. Find the GameFilesLoader gameobject and locate your MCG installation folder (where the MCG.exe is)
+4. Press Copy Files to make a local copy of the asset files
+5. You can load maps with the map loader
+6. Press play and the mechsample can be moved with the arrow keys (in all its buggy buggy glory!)

 What we can do now?